umbibio/tem-seg/README.md

 ## Status

-Full datasets will be available soon, and instructions for downloading them will be provided in this repository.
+The datasets are now available for download.
+See the [Data Download](#data-download) section for instructions.

 **Note:** Previous codebase was developed for an old version of TensorFlow (2.9) and has been updated to be compatible with TensorFlow 2.19.
 We have tested the codebase and it works as expected.
 Please file an issue if you encounter any problems.
 Thank you for your patience.